Lost Feast: Content

 The book is split across four sections and three to four chapters in each section.
 Generally, these sections discuss a different era of history and different types of lost foods that were consumed to extinction at some point in human history.
 This includes the history of the passenger pigeon and of mammoths, one of the earliest extinction events caused by human development.
-Other foods discussed include the herb silphium that was held in high esteem in Roman and Egyptian cultures, the dodo, the Ansault pear cultivar, and salmon living in Lake Ontario.
+Other foods discussed include the herb silphium which was held in high esteem in Roman and Egyptian cultures, the dodo, the Ansault pear cultivar, and salmon living in Lake Ontario.
 Additionally, the author discusses the "extinction dinners" they organized that focused on replicating lost foods with modern varieties and foods that are invasive or likely to eventually go extinct if no action is taken.
 The bluefin tuna is described as a favorite of Newman, but one that is highly likely to be gone within a generation if consumption is not decreased significantly.
-As an alternative, the author discusses the beneficial potential of cellular agriculture and brands like the Impossible Burger and Beyond Meat in helping reduce consumption of other forms of food that can be negatively impacted by growing human consumption rates.
+As an alternative, the author discusses the beneficial potential of cellular agriculture and brands like the Impossible Burger and Beyond Meat in helping reduce the consumption of other forms of food that can be negatively impacted by growing human consumption rates.
 The issue of lack of biodiversity in modern cultivars is a common topic of discussion in the book and how it might relate to eventual modern extinctions.
-Newman suggests not only buying heirloom plants, but also to support innovation in the agricultural field, especially indoor agriculture and expanded usage of greenhouses.
+Newman suggests not only buying heirloom plants but also supporting innovation in the agricultural field, especially indoor agriculture, and expanding the usage of greenhouses.